-A conservative analysis also shows that the fastest delay parameters are never shorter than 10% of the specified guaranteed value.
-This fastest value occurs at the lowest temperature and the highest supply voltage.
+The fastest delay parameter is always longer than 10% of the specified guaranteed max value for the fastest available version of this device.
+The fastest value occurs at the lowest temperature and highest supply voltage.

-As a result, the longest input set-up time with respect to the CMOS-compatible clock input is 14 ns (20ns minus 70% of 9 ns), and the shortest set-up time is 1.1 ns (10% of: 20 ns minus 9 ns)
+The shortest data set-up time with respect to the CMOS compatible clock input is, therefore, 1.1 ns (10% of 20 ns minus 9 ns).
+This is still a positive value, sometimes called a negative hold time.